kodecocodes/i9t/contacts/contacts.markdown

 > **Note**: When you used the `CNContactPickerViewController`, you did not have to ask the user for permission. `CNContactPickerViewController` is **out-of-process**, meaning that your app does not have access to the contacts shown in the picker.
 The benefit of this is that the user does not have to grant permission when this is shown.
 If the user selects contacts and presses **Done**, they implicitly give you permission to use the contacts.

-To ask the user for permission, replace the `TODO` comment with the following code:
+To ask the user for permission, replace the `TODO` comment in the row action you created with the following code:

 ```swift
 let contactStore = CNContactStore()